 Man accused in murder case gets 30 years for jail obscenity

-A Louisiana man facing trial in a murder case has been sentenced to 30 years imprisonment - for committing a lewd act.
-Defense attorney Tracy Schwab told The Courier he thinks prosecutors pursued the unusually harsh sentence for obscenity because of doubts about whether they could convict Maurice Banks of Houma in the murder case.
+A Louisiana man facing trial in a murder case has been sentenced to 30 years in prison without parole - for committing a lewd act.
+His lawyer said he thinks prosecutors pursued the unusually harsh sentence because of doubts about whether they could get a conviction on a more serious charge.

 Add your comments below